 New positions could be explored that could not be enjoyed prior to bariatric surgery and longevity improved because shortness of breath was no longer an issue.

-Sex Is Better After Weight Loss for Women
+Sex Is Better for Women, too!

 A study from 2010 found that 70% of women who had bariatric surgery reported improvement in sex after weight loss.
 Prior to the weight loss surgery, 63% of the women in the study scored low enough on testing to suggest sexual dysfunction.
 Six months after gastric bypass surgery, 68% of these same women had resolved the issue of dysfunction.
 The greatest improvement was among younger or married women.
 Read, “Great Sex after Weight Loss Surgery.”